 Keeping Your New Color Right on Hue

-Congratulations, you took the plunge and got a whole new hue for fall.
-Now you want to keep your fresh shade looking vibrant all season, and with proper care (and a little bit of creativity) you can do just that.
+Congratulations, you took the plunge and got a whole new hue.
+Now you want to keep your fresh shade looking vibrant, and with proper care (and a little bit of creativity) you can do just that.
 Here’s how to make your new color last.

 Tip #1: Leave it to the pros

 When it comes to your hair, leave nothing to chance.
 It’s your greatest accessory, so if you’re thinking of changing it up with something drastic like color, always spring for the professional color service.
 Once you find a SmartStyle stylist you trust, be sure to tell them exactly what you’re looking for.
 It’s important to consider how color fades over time—your stylist may recommend that you go a bit bolder at first, especially if your leaning towards a lighter look, so that your hair can gradually fade into your target shade.
 This prolongs your color’s vibrancy and extends the life of your treatment.